DLPerf/DLPerf.github.io/benchmark/README.md

 ### Reproduce the benchmark
-In the docker container, enter a PB directory with `cd /tf/mydata/[tf_version]/[PB_dir]`.
+In the docker container, enter a PP directory with `cd /tf/mydata/[tf_version]/[PP_dir]`.
 There are `README`, `buggy.py`, `fixed.py` in each PB directory, `profile/` or `tf_xla.py` if it is applied for Tensorflow Profiler or XLA.
-There may be multiple pairs of buggy file and fixed file if there are multiple PBs extracted from the same post, or multiple variants of the same PB.
+There may be multiple pairs of buggy file and fixed file if there are multiple PPs extracted from the same post, or multiple variants of the same PB.
 The environment configuration, performance change after fixing, and reproduction steps are recorded in the `README`.

-Follow the next steps to run PBs and assess them with TensorFlow Profiler or XLA:
+Follow the next steps to run PPs and assess them with TensorFlow Profiler or XLA:
 1. Check the environment requirements in the `README`, install them with `pip install`.
 2. Run `python buggy.py` or `python fixed.py` to reproduce symptoms of buggy and fixed version.
 3. If there exists `profile/`, run  `cd ./profile`,  `python buggy_profile.py`, `python fixed_profile.py` to generating profiling data.
 To visualize the profiling data, you should install TensorBoard with `pip install tensorboard`, and then run `tensorboard --logdir=logs/ --port=6006 --load_fast=false --bind_all`.
 4. If there exists `tf_xla.py`, run  `python tf_xla.py` to reproduce the results of XLA.

-PB root causes abbreviate in names of `PB_dir`:
+PP root causes abbreviate in names of `PP_dir`:
 - Not Using Efficient API: API_NUE
 - Not Using Batch API: API_NUB
 - Ineffient API Usage: API_IAU